Skip to content

 It was not by chance that Elias Lönnrot started collecting folk poetry from Finland and Karelia, but a phenomena that has to be understood within the time-frame of that period.
 In the first half of the 19th century, in fact, Romanticism and nationalism dominated Europe.

-The work “Stimmen der Völker in ihren Liedern”, published by the German Johan Gottfried Herder in the late twentieth century (1778-1779), encouraged the collection of folk poetry across Europe.
+The work “Stimmen der Völker in ihren Liedern”, published by the German Johan Gottfried Herder in the late eighteenth century (1778-1779), encouraged the collection of folk poetry across Europe.
 According to his teachings, the history of peoples and their deepest essence was best reflected in the oral folk poetry.
-Lönnrot was by no means the only Finn who seek the ancient times of his people analyising its poetry.
+Lönnrot was by no means the only Finn who sought the ancient times of his people analyzing its poetry.

 Kantele